mobiusklein/mobiusklein/README.md

 ## Hello
 I'm a bioinformatician who works with mass spectrometry data.
-My did my PhD in glycomics and glycoproteomics, finding new ways to mix supporting information to dig deeper into complex biological samples.
+My did my PhD developing computational methods glycomics and glycoproteomics, finding integrated-omics strategies to dig deeper into complex biological samples.
 My professional work now involves using that knowledge to analyze immunopeptidomics data to help develop better cancer vaccines.
 ### :microscope: Active Projects
 I'm actively working on these projects.
 They get updated frequently.
 Please contact me if you want to know more about them or if you find them useful!
 - [glycresoft](https://github.com/mobiusklein/glycresoft): A glycan and glycopeptide LC-MS/MS search engine